Discover What’s Getting Funded with NIH Matchmaker

 Matchmaker lives within the larger NIH Reporter site.
 You’ll see a text box to enter any content you want to match on.
 The character limit is 15,000, so not only could you use the abstract of a grant or conference presentation, but also almost an entire manuscript, a dissertation chapter, or similar.
 Some researchers hack the matchmaking algorithm by putting in a list of words related to their research, repeating the more important ones several times.
 (I.e., “fibroids fibroids fibroids leiomyomata miscarriage pregnancy ultrasound ultrasound.”)
 Once you’ve entered your text, choose “Similar Projects.”
 (Can also check what comes up under “Similar Program Officials.”)

 Matchmaker then returns up to 500 similar projects, listed in decreasing similarity (as indicated by the match score on the left).
-NIH provides info on how they calculate a match score (basically natural language processing using a combination of how frequently the term appears in the matched grant’s title, abstract, and aims, and how uncommon the word is across all grants).
-It’s the bottom dropdown under “About Reporter Data.”
+NIH provides info on how they calculate a match score (natural language processing using a combination of how frequently the term appears in the matched grant’s title, abstract, and aims, and how uncommon the word is across all grants).
+Click on “About RePORTER Data” and scroll to the bottom of that section.

 Click on any project title to read the abstract, which typically provides a glimpse of the specific aims.
 Using the tabs at the top, you can see how much money the project received, which institute, program officer and study section it went through, and, if the project is far enough along, a list of papers linked to that particular grant.